HQInterview/BI-developer/README.md

 #### How to submit?

-1. Create a new repository in GitHub, push the code and send us a link to the repository.
+1. Create a new repository in GitHub
 2. Write your notes to the `Readme.md` file in the repository.
+3. Add the scripts to a sub-folder in the repository, push the code and send us a link to the repository

 If you host this project on some publicly available IP, please send us the URL.